 To decrease the risk of displacing a breast implant, limit upper body exercise for the first several weeks after surgery.

-Top surgery for transgender women can play an important role in relieving gender dysphoria for transgender women.
+Top surgery for transgender women and nonbinary people can play an important role in relieving gender dysphoria.